 |Odin, who does not like to let his hands get messy, holds his lemon in a cup.
 They also could be wrapped in a napkin to prevent dripping.|

-Shared at Weekend Wander, Wonderful Food, Strut Your Stuff, Winter On The Homeacre, Allergy Friendly Holidays, Christmas Cookie Swap, Christmas Barn Hop, Seasonal Celebration, Ultimate Christmas, Holiday Party, Kids In The Kitchen, Mix It Up, Meatless Monday, Christmas Showcase, Sweets For Saturday, Your Great Idea, Seasonal Inspiration, Show & Tell, Farm Girl Blog Fest, One Creative Weekend, Freaky Friday, Gluten Free Friday, Thrifty Thursday, Thriving Thursday, Simple Lives, Frugal Food Thursday, Your Green Resource, Riverton Housewives, Adorned From Above, Frugal Days Sustainable Ways, Allergy Free Wednesday, Wednesday Extravaganza, Healthy 2Day, Waste Not Want Not, Anti-Procrastination, Domestically Divine, Backyard Farming Connection, Heart & Home, Delightful December, Teach Me, Totally Tasty, Hearth & Soul, Tiny Tip, Slightly Indulgent, Crazy Sweet, Fat Tuesday, Tuesday Confessional, Clever Chicks, Pintastic, Homestead Barn Hop, Mangia, Natural Living, Gluten Free Monday, Melt In Your Mouth.
+Shared at Greens, Pennywise, Table, Weekly Creative, TGIF, Fabulously Frugal, ReTreat, Tuned In, Showcase, Project Inspired, Terrific, Mostly Homemade, Small Footprint, Full Plate, Love It, Fluster, Eco Kids, Simple Meals, Craftionary, Try A New Recipe, Creative HomeAcre, What I Am Eating, Wildcrafting, Pin Me, Weekend Wander, Wonderful Food, Strut Your Stuff, Winter On The Homeacre, Allergy Friendly Holidays, Christmas Cookie Swap, Christmas Barn Hop, Seasonal Celebration, Ultimate Christmas, Holiday Party, Kids In The Kitchen, Mix It Up, Meatless, Christmas Showcase, Sweets For Saturday, Your Great Idea, Seasonal Inspiration, Show & Tell, Farm Girl Blog Fest, One Creative Weekend, Freaky Friday, Gluten Free Friday, Thrifty, Thriving, Simple Lives, Frugal Food, Green Resource, Riverton, Adorned From Above, Frugal Days, Allergy Free Wednesday, Extravaganza, Healthy 2Day, Waste Not, Anti-Procrastination, Domestically Divine, Backyard Farming, Heart & Home, Delightful December, Teach Me, Totally Tasty, Hearth & Soul, Tiny Tip, Slightly Indulgent, Crazy Sweet, Fat Tuesday, Confessional, Clever Chicks, Pintastic, Homestead Barn Hop, Mangia, Natural Living, Gluten Free Monday, Melt In Your Mouth.